seanleong339/tp/docs/DeveloperGuide.md

 For example, `editapplicant 1 n/Alice Yeoh` will change the name of Applicant 1 to "Alice Yeoh".

-Given below is an example usage scenario, and her the `editapplicant` mechanism behaves at each step.
+Given below is an example usage scenario, and how the `editapplicant` mechanism behaves at each step.

 Step 1.
 The user inputs `editapplicant 1 n/Alice Yeoh` into ReCLIne. `AddressBookParser#parseCommand()` and `EditApplicantParser#parse()`
 is executed, which will return a `EditApplicant` object.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the `index` inputted is greater than the
-size of the current `UniqueApplicantList` the execution of the Command will fail.
+size of the current `UniqueApplicantList` the execution of the command will fail.
 A `CommandException` will be thrown and displayed for the user.
 This ensures that inputted `index` is not out of bound.

 </div>

 Step 2. `EditApplcant#execute()` is executed.
-Firstly, getting the current Applicant object that is in the indicated index in the `UniqueApplicantList`.
+Firstly, get the current Applicant object that is in the indicated index in the `UniqueApplicantList`.
 In this case, Applicant 1 in the `UniqueApplicantList` is stored in the `applicantToEdit` variable.

 ![EditApplicantState1](images/EditApplicantState1.png)

 Step 3.
-Next, a new Applicant object that is going to replace `applicantToEdit` is created.
-This is done with `createEditedApplicant`.
-Information that needs to change will replace the current information.
-All other information will be obtained from the current Applicant object.
+Next, a new Applicant object, `editedApplicant`, that is going to replace `applicantToEdit` is created.
+This is done with
+`createEditedApplicant`.
+Updated information will replace the current Applicant attributes in `applicantToEdit`.
+All other attributes will be obtained from the current Applicant object.

 ![EditApplicantState2](images/EditApplicantState2.png)